Your Friends & Neighbors (TV series): Reception

+Critical response

-On the review aggregator website Rotten Tomatoes, the season holds an approval rating of 78% based on 60 critic reviews.
-The website's critics consensus reads: "An acidly witty riff on Breaking Bad, Your Friends & Neighbors class commentary occasionally stumbles but has an endlessly watchable avatar in star Jon Hamm".
-On Metacritic, which uses a weighted average, it has received a score of 61 out of 100 based on 23 critics, indicating "generally favorable" reviews.
+On the review aggregator website Rotten Tomatoes, the first season holds an approval rating of 79%, based on 61 critic reviews, with an average rating of 7/10.
+The website's critics consensus reads: "An acidly witty riff on Breaking Bad, Your Friends & Neighbors class commentary occasionally stumbles but has an endlessly watchable avatar in star Jon Hamm."
+On Metacritic, which uses a weighted average, it received a score of 63 out of 100, based on 27 critics, indicating "generally favorable" reviews.

+The second season holds an 89% approval rating on review aggregator Rotten Tomatoes, based on 29 critic reviews, with an average rating of 7.3/10.
+The website's critics consensus reads: "Continuing to peek through the satirical façade of socialite life, Your Friends & Neighbors second season digs itself into a deeper and richer character hole, where Hamm, Munn, and Marsden make like bandits and steal the show."
+On Metacritic, the second season received a score of 69 out of 100, based on 11 critics, signifying "generally favorable" reviews.